7 Wedding Colour Palettes That Will Define 2026

 • Best for: Spring and summer weddings, modern indoor venues with architectural interest

 This palette is for the couple who wants their wedding to feel like an event.
 Not a template, not a Pinterest copy — something that makes guests walk in and say "wow."
 The secret?
 Commit fully.
 Don't dilute it with pastels.
-Own the boldness.
+Don't soften it with blush because someone's mother raised an eyebrow.
+Own the boldness, and this will be the most visually memorable wedding your guests ever attend.

 3. Moody Berry — Burgundy Meets Blackberry